Building a Small Form Factor PC - March 2021

 Published March 8, 2021

-If you'd like to build a Small Form Factor (SFF) PC and need help picking the perfect parts and getting the built up into your dream PC, you've come to the right place!
-Our comprehensive component buyer's guides and hands-on assembly guides will get you up and running in the world of SFF computers, whether it's a budget-friendly kitchen PC or an ultra-high-end gaming system.
-We publish these guides because we think SFF systems represent the future of desktop computing here today, and once you've built your own SFF PC, we know you'll agree!
-If you're ready to take the plunge, keep reading and you'll find all the information you need.
+If you're ready to build your own dream Small Form Factor (SFF) PC and need help from the experts picking the perfect parts, you've come to the right place!
+We've been publishing our comprehensive SFF component buyer's guides and hands-on assembly guides since 2013, so no one else can get you up and running in the world of SFF PCs better than we can!
+Whether it's a budget-friendly kitchen PC, a compact yet powerful small office or content creation PC, or an ultra-high-end gaming system, we've got you covered.
+We think SFF systems, which we define as having a total volume of under 25 liters, are the future of desktop computing, and once you've built your own SFF PC, we know you'll agree!
+So, if you're ready to take the plunge, keep reading and you'll find all the information you need.

-All of our Buyer's Guides shown below use Amazon's real-time pricing engine to provide up-to-date prices, and we also provide direct links to Amazon Canada, Amazon UK, and Amazon Germany, with regional substitutions made where necessary.
+All of our Buyer's Guides shown below provide direct product links to Newegg, Amazon, Amazon Canada, Amazon UK, and Amazon Germany, with regional substitutions made where necessary.
 If you purchase any of the components profiled in this guide, please use our links, which helps support continued development of this guide.

 Scroll down to find your dream system!